cpeng87/shootingstar/README.md

 # shootingstar
-we are drawing stars *marshmellow?
+we are drawing stars *marshy?